 So, whether it’s consumers or colleagues, with empathy behind your campaign you can expect:

-Increased action, for example a faster spread of word-of-mouth recommendations or better team productivity
+Increased action, like a faster spread of word-of-mouth recommendations or better team productivity

 So, what about copywriting?